Virtualization Glossary of Terms You Should Know

 Virtualization Glossary of Terms You Should Know:

-Host Machine –Physical machine that hosts one or more virtual machines.
+Host Machine – The physical machine that hosts one or more virtual machines.
+To accomplish this, virtualization software such as a hypervisor is installed on the Host Machine.

 VM Cluster – A collection of VM Hosts that act as a single large host.
 If one of the hosts are removed, all of the VMs that the host was running seamlessly continue running on the other hosts.
 A true VM cluster requires shared storage such as a SAN/NAS device.